HowProgrammingWorks/InversionOfControl/sandboxedModule/en/README.md

 7. Export a hash from `application.js` with multiple functions and variables, print the list with types from framework

-8. Export a function from `application.js` and print a list of its parameters form the framework (you can start printing function source)
+8. Export a function from `application.js` and print its parameter count and source code from the framework

 9. Print a list of everything from the application global context (application sandbox) with the data types specified